kokkos/kokkos-core-wiki/docs/source/usecases/VirtualFunctions.md

 If the compiler does not apply this optimization, you can help in different ways by providing additional information.

 - Tell the compiler not to look up any function name in the V-Table when calling `operator()` by using [qualified name lookup](https://en.cppreference.com/w/cpp/language/qualified_lookup).
 For this, you tell the compiler which function you want by spelling out the class scope in which the function should be found e.g. `this->Implementation::operator() (i,v);`.
 This behavior is specified in the C++ Standard.
 - Changing the `override` to `final` on the `operator()` in the `Implementation` class.
 This tells the compiler the `operator()` is not changing in derived objects.
 Many compilers do use this in optimization and deduce which function to call without the V-Table.
-Nevertheless, this might only work with certain compilers, as this effect of adding `final` is not specified in the C++-Standard.
+Nevertheless, this might only work with certain compilers, as this effect of adding `final` is not specified in the C++ Standard.
 - Similarly, the entire derived class `Implementation` can be marked `final`.
 This is compiler dependent, too for the same reasons.

 ## Questions/Follow-up